graybriggs/COMP317-liv-SIMPLE-interpreter/README.md

 # Optimizing Compiler

-This project is an optimizing compiler for rudimentary programming language.
+This project is an optimizing compiler for a rudimentary programming language.
 The optimized code that has been generated is verified to be semantically equivalent to its unoptimized equivalent.

 # Code Generation